YinJC/uk-tex-faq/FAQ-codelist.md

----
-layout: page
-title: Code listings in LaTeX
+# Code listings in LaTeX
----

 'Pretty' code listings are sometimes considered worthwhile by the ''ordinary'' programmer, but they have a serious place in